-This strategy applies to properties along Livingston Road, and since the proposed property does not have frontage on Livingston Road, conformance to this strategy is not required.
+This strategy applies to properties along Livingston Road and, since the subject property does not have frontage on Livingston Road, conformance to this strategy is not required.
 Streetscape elements, including location and description of all trees and other landscaping materials, will be evaluated prior to the issuance of a building permit.
-It is noted that the subject application shows sidewalks on-site.
+It is noted that the PPS shows sidewalks on-site.

-Parking areas should be located to the rear of buildings (page 26).
+• Parking areas should be located to the rear of buildings (page 26).